gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 Depending on the above, below we present possible approaches to calculate Cross Entropy in PyTorch

+For all the approaches we describe below, the

+---
 ### Using Own Implementation - Unstable Way

 - The steps involved in this approach are outlined in the figure below